-Believers who’ve converted from Islam face the most persecution.
-Family and community members often reject them and try to force them to renounce their Christian faith.
+Meanwhile, in addition to being targeted by jihadists, Believers from Muslim Backgrounds face enormous pressure from families and communities to renounce their faith.
 Many are afraid to express their faith in public because of such threats.

-What does Open Doors do to help Christians in Burkina Faso?
+How does Open Doors support our family in Burkina Faso?

 Open Doors works through local partners to strengthen Christians in Burkina Faso by providing persecution survival training, relief aid, and spiritual and trauma care.